leilawren/doggieOS/README.md

 command line flatpak install discord and other sandboxed apps

+set up snapper to work with btrfs to do bootable snapshots

 set up virtual machines through qemu virt manager
 - windows 11
 - macOS